Stuyk/ramblings/economically-rigged.md

 Depending on your sector, who you work for, etc. you're often getting a pay cut because they do not account for inflation.

+## Tariffs

+These are really funny and a lot of people misunderstand how tariffs work.

+If you don't think corporations are going to eat the cost of Tariffs and not pass the pricing on to you, you're incredibly naive.

+Anyway, so when a company imports something from another Country they initially pay the taxes to import it.

+Then they just raise the price of the product they imported and pass that new price on to you, the customer.

+Tariffs fix nothing, they just make life more expensive for everyone and suck more money out of every day working class people's pockets.

 ## Property Taxes

 Congratulations, you just bought your first home.